Graylog2/documentation/pages/installation/os/sles.rst

 This guide describes the fastest way to install Graylog on SLES 12 SP3.
 All links and packages are present at the time of writing but might need to be updated later on.

-.. warning:: This setup should not be done on publicly exposed servers.
-This guide **does not cover** security settings!
+.. warning:: This guide **does not cover** security settings!
+The server administrator must make sure the graylog server is not publicly exposed, and is following standard security best practices.

 Prerequisites